Yolanda of Poland: Life

 During the time of her marriage, she was noted for her great services to the poor and needy of the country, as well as being a major benefactor of the monasteries, friaries and hospitals connected to them.
 Her husband gave her so much support in her charities that he earned the nickname "the Pious".
 She was widowed in 1279.

 Religious work

 Following Boleslaus' death, Yolanda and Kinga, along with one of Yolanda's daughters, Anna, retired to the Poor Clare monastery that Kinga had founded in Sandez.
 Forced to relocate due to armed conflict in the region, Yolanda founded a new monastery in Gniezno.
 She was persuaded to become abbess of the community of nuns shortly before her death.
+She was believed to have been so devoted to Christianity that shortly before dying, Jesus Christ appeared to her to foretell her of her death.

 Veneration

 She has been declared a candidate for sainthood.
+She was beatified by Pope Leo XII in 1827.
 Her sisters, Kinga and Margaret, have already been canonized.